Revealing emergent human-like conceptual representations from language prediction: Results

-To examine whether different LLMs trained for language prediction can develop similar conceptual representations, we compared the representation spaces they formed based on 24 demonstrations.
-Using t-SNE~\citep{maaten_visualizing_2008}, we visualized pairwise alignments between models and observed that LLMs with over $70\%$ exact match accuracy on concept inference clustered closely, whereas those with accuracy below $50\%$ exhibited greater dispersion (Fig.~\ref{fig:converge}c).
-This indicates that better-performing models share more similar relational structure of concepts, while those with weak performance diverge in their own ways.
-Further supporting this observation, a correlational analysis demonstrated that models with higher exact match accuracy aligned more closely with representations derived from LLaMA3-70B ($\rho = 0.870$, $P < 0.0001$, $95\%$ CI: $0.756$\textendash$0.940$; Fig.~\ref{fig:converge}d).
-Additionally, when quantifying model complexity based on scale and training data (Methods~\ref{sec:methods-model-complexity}), we found that higher-complexity LLMs tended to align better with LLaMA3-70B, though exceptions likely stemmed from constraints in model scale or training data quality (Fig.~\ref{fig:converge}d).
-These findings suggest that, with sufficient model scale and extensive, high-quality training data, LLMs can converge towards a shared conceptual structure.
-This convergence, reflected in their concept inference capacity, arises naturally from language prediction without real-world reference.
+To examine whether different LLMs trained for language prediction develop similar conceptual representations, we compared the representation spaces they formed based on 24 demonstrations.
+Using t-SNE~\citep{maaten_visualizing_2008}, we visualized pairwise alignments between models and observed that LLMs with over $70\%$ exact match accuracy on concept inference clustered closely, whereas those with accuracy below $50\%$ exhibited greater dispersion (Fig.~\ref{fig:converge}\textit{C}).
+This indicates that better-performing models share more similar relational structure of concepts, while those with weak performance diverge in distinct ways.